SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Implementation Details

-We follow the baseline setup of FisherRF~\citep{fisherrf}, initializing our experiments with a sparse point cloud reconstructed via COLMAP~\citep{colmap-0, colmap-1}.
-This SfM output defines the axis-aligned bounding volume for discretizing the scene into voxel grids.
-To enable physically grounded view selection, we construct Self-Augmented Points (SA-Points) via triangulation between a training view and its extrapolated view.
-SA-Points are used to estimate surface occupancy and to encode observed geometry into binary voxel features.
+Physically grounded view selection begins by constructing Self-Augmented Points (SA-Points) via 3D lifting between a training view and its extrapolated view.
+These SA-Points are used to estimate surface occupancy and to encode observed geometry into binary voxel features.
 Candidate views are scored based on their voxel-level dissimilarity to the encoded training views, supporting robust coverage estimation without relying on early uncertainty signals.

-In the following, we detail (1) Self-Augmented Points (SA-Points) Generation, and (2) Observed Surface Coverage Estimation and View Frustum Construction.
+In the following, we detail (1) extrapolated view generation, (2) Self-Augmented Point (SA-Point) generation using MASt3R~\cite{mast3r} and triangulation, (3) SA-Point generation using Depth-Anything-v3~\cite{da3} (DA-v3), and (4) coverage estimation and view frustum construction.